JoshuaKnittel/SalaryPrediction/README.md

 A machine learning model to predict the salaries of software developers.
 Deployed with Flask.

 ## Machine learning model
-A detailed variant of the model is included in the jupyter notebook "detailed_model.pynb".
+A detailed variant of the model is included in the [jupyter notebook](https://github.com/JoshuaKnittel/SalaryPrediction/blob/main/jupyter_notebook/detailed_model.ipynb) "detailed_model.pynb" in the folder "jupyter_notebook".
 This notebook contains comments, visualizations and an error analysis.

 The file "model.py" contains the same model in a shortened form.
 Based on this file the Flask application is created.